alvinr/data-modeling/aerospike/credit_debit/README.md

 # Debit / Credit Transactions
-Debit and Credit transactions are often used in textbooks and teaching materials as examples of why you need multi­statement transactions in an RDBMS.
+Debit and Credit transactions are often used in textbooks and teaching materials as examples of why you need multi­-statement transactions in an RDBMS.
 Let's start with a simple JSON schema:

 ```
 accounts: